Webhook notifications

 hookobjectContains information about the webhook, event, and the project

-dataobjectContains information about the file the event occured with
+dataobjectContains information about the file the event occurred with

-filestringContains a CDN URL of the file the event occured with
+filestringContains a CDN URL of the file the event occurred with

 Check out webhook API reference to see callback schemas for different events.